-In today's episode, we're going to talk all about how to identify prospects inbound style.
+In this post, you'll learn how to identify prospects inbound style.

 Let's first start by making sure that you and I are on the same page about what exactly a prospect is.